jscottsmith/jscottsmith.github.io/docs/react-16s-stellar-new-portal-api/index.md

 - Allows us to escape the absolute positioning of the `<TextInput>` and position the menu relative to the `<Chat>` window, without relocating the component outside the parent.

-The code will be slightly more complex since there's more features but the solution involving portals is just as simple as before so I'll only cover that.

-This time, since I'm not going to to be positioning the element globally so I won't use an element at the document body like before.
-This time I'll use a ref function `ref={ref => (this.header = ref)}` to get a reference to the DOM element and I'll pass another function `getRef={() => this.header}` to my `<TextInput>` that retrieves the necessary ref.
+This time, since I'm not going to to be positioning the element globally, I won't use an element at the document body like before.
+Instead I'll use a ref function `ref={ref => (this.header = ref)}` to get a reference to the DOM element, and I'll pass another function `getRef={() => this.header}` to my `<TextInput>` that retrieves the necessary ref.
 This allows me to get the DOM element that will contain the portal.
 Since this DOM node will be managed by React we should make sure it will always be available when needed and not potentially unmounted.
 See the render method of `<App>`.

 ```jsx
 <header ref={ref => (this.header = ref)} /> // the portal el